hesh-git/ConcurrentProgramming_Lab1/README.md

 2. Adjust the number of samples (N) as necessary in the main.c file.

-With these instructions in place, you can compile and run the program effectively in your chosen development environment.
+3. With these instructions in place, you can compile and run the program effectively in your chosen development environment.

+4. After running the main.c with your preferred compiler, three separate csv files will be generated, each containing the average execution times and standard deviation for the three cases in output folder.